 What Are My Options?

-Another option is to voluntarily depart the country.
-This means that you agree to leave the United States within a certain period of time and avoid being forcibly removed.
-Voluntary departure can have certain benefits, such as not having a deportation on your record, but it is important to consult with an attorney before making this decision.
+Another viable option is to voluntarily depart the country.
+This process involves agreeing to leave the United States within a specified timeframe, thereby avoiding the consequences of a forced removal.
+Opting for voluntary departure can have significant benefits, such as preventing a deportation order from appearing on your immigration record, which can facilitate future immigration applications.
+However, it is imperative to consult with an attorney before making this decision, as it may have long-term implications on your ability to return to the U.S. or adjust your immigration status in the future.

 Conclusion